nagypet/wsstepbystep/README.md

 How it works?
 The option DELAYED_ACQUISITION_AND_RELEASE_AFTER_TRANSACTION causes the connection pool to release the connection after each transaction.
 In this case, the pool creates a new physical connection to the database before each transaction.
 So if the database gets unavailable, a call of our DataSource object's getConnection() method times out and throws an exception.
 As a result of the @Retryable annotation, the spring framework repeats the connection attempt after the set delay.
 The DynamicDataSource is set to 4 attempts that results a total timeout of 90 seconds.
 If the database connection is restored within this time, the connection will be established and the SQL operation will succeed.

+## step25: Using SQL-Server instead of PostgreSQL

+* Install SQL-Server Management Studio
+* Open a command line and change to docker-compose\sqlserver\
+* `c:\np\github\wsstepbystep\docker-compose\sqlserver>coU --db`
+* Open SSMS and connect to the db with sa/Passw0rd
+* Run the scripts in db\SQLServer\ in the given sequence, to prepare the database
+* Launch the webservice in the usual way